drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 10. Wait for the Terraform command to complete.
 In the Console, navigate to the Spanner service and verify that the instance and database were created.

-11. Back in the terminal, enter the following command to delete the Spanner instance.
+11. Return to the terminal and enter the following command to delete the Spanner instance.

 ```
 terraform destroy -auto-approve
 ```

-### **Congratulations!** You have automated the creation of Spanner Instances and Databases using the Google Cloud SDK, the Command Line Interface (CLI), and Terraform.
+### **Congratulations!** You have automated the creation of Spanner instances and databases using the Google Cloud SDK, the Command Line Interface (CLI), and Terraform.

 ![[/fragments/endqwiklab]]